 Dealing with conversations in big, rowdy groups

 - Realize you need to be more forward and assertive about speaking up and claiming your time to talk.
-It's also expected and okay to do this.
-Everyone's excited to talk and wants to say something, so if you politely wait your turn, you'll get overlooked.
-When it is your turn to speak, you'll also get quickly talked over if you're too quiet and meek, or you take too long to get your point out.
+It's expected and okay.
+Everyone's excited to talk and wants to say something, so if you politely wait your turn you'll get overlooked.
+When it is your turn to speak, you'll also get quickly talked over if you're too soft-spoken and meek, or you take too long to get your point out.

 - If the group is really big, try to split off a sub-conversation.